Former Netanyahu aide testifies in ex-PM's corruption trial

 The third, nicknamed Case 4000, alleges that Netanyahu promoted legislation worth hundreds of millions of dollars to the owner of Israeli telecom giant Bezeq in exchange for positive coverage on its Walla news site.

-In his opening testimony, Hefetz said that Netanyahu was a “control freak” when it comes to his public image, and that “his control over everything relating to media matters and in his social media channels could not be higher.”
+In his opening testimony, Hefetz said that Netanyahu was a “control freak” when it came to his public image.

+“Netanyahu spends at least as much as his time on media as he spends on security matters, including on matters an outsider would consider nonsense,” Hefetz said.

+He also described being the main envoy between Netanyahu and Bezeq owner Shaul Elovitch, and said that Elovitch’s wife, Iris, personally took control over the news site.

+“Netanyahu had the greatest control over the Walla website, including what the headline would be, where it would be on the home page,” he said.
+“I thought the Elovitches were doing a good job.”

+Hefetz spent most of the day on the stand before the session ended late in the afternoon.
+His testimony is expected to continue for weeks or even months.

-The former prime minister long rejected calls to step down from the country’s leadership after he was indicted in 2019.
-He used the podium as prime minister to repeatedly lash out at law enforcement, the media and the courts for launching a “witch-hunt” against him.
+The former prime minister was indicted in 2019, repeatedly rejecting calls to step down.
+He has accused law enforcement, the media and courts of launching a “witch hunt” against him.

-His trial formally began in 2020, while the country was embroiled in a two-year-long political crisis that saw four repeated elections, with voters deadlocked over Netanyahu’s leadership and indictment.
+His trial formally began in 2020, while the country was embroiled in a two-year-long political crisis that saw four elections end in deadlock over Netanyahu’s leadership and indictment.
 The trial is expected to take years.

 Earlier this year, Netanyahu and his long-ruling Likud party were ousted from power after a coalition united in their opposition to the long-serving prime minister formed a government.